IBM/FfDL/docs/developer-guide.md

-export DOCKER_PULL_POLICY=Always # Keep IfNotPresent if not pushing to registry, e.g. for Minikube export VM_TYPE=none export HAS_STATIC_VOLUMES=True
+export DOCKER_PULL_POLICY=Always # Keep IfNotPresent if not pushing to registry, e.g. for Minikube export VM_TYPE=none export HAS_STATIC_VOLUMES=True export NAMESPACE=default # If your namespace does not exist yet, please create the namespace `kubectl create namespace $NAMESPACE` before proceeding to the next step
 ```

 Compile the code, generate certificates, and build the Docker images via: